Internet Explorer 11 (IE11) is not supported. For the best experience please open using Chrome, Firefox, Safari or MS Edge

 • What is the potential impact of a notification on the deal timeline?

-• What remedies could be offered to address any public order and/or security concerns?
+• What remedies could be required by the Minister to address any public order and/or security concerns?

-• If the transaction is not mandatorily notifiable, has already closed, or is likely to close prior to commencement of the FDI Act, is it at risk of being called-in for review by the Minister?
+• If the transaction is not mandatorily notifiable or has closed since 1 October 2023, is it at risk of being called-in for review by the Minister?

 Early engagement on these and other questions is advisable.
-Please get in touch with a member of our Competition & Antitrust team for more information.
+Please get in touch with a member of our Competition, Antitrust & Foreign Investment team for more information.

 When does investment screening come into effect in Ireland?